Pure Land Buddhism: Japan

 A hanging painting of Genshin holding a mala used in nembutsu recitation (Shōjūraigōji Temple).

 Pure Land practice arrived in Japan from China and Korea in around the 7th century.
 During the Nara period (710–794), several monks taught nianfo (Japanese: nenbutsu) and wrote on Pure Land practice.
 These included Chikō (709–770 or 781) of the Sanron (Middle Way) school and Zenju (723–797) of the Hossō (Yogacara) school.
 Chikō's writings teach oral and visualized nenbutsu, with the main goal of attaining samadhi, but also rebirth in the Pure Land.

 The most important schools of Japanese Buddhism developed between the twelfth and fourteenth centuries.
 They were mostly influenced by the eclectic teachings of the Tendai school as their founding monks were all trained originally in the school.
-This school was founded by Saichō (767–822), who studied the Chinese Tiantai school in China, including the nianfo methods taught by Zhiyi.

-During the Heian period, Japanese Pure Land continued to develop in Tendai monasteries, such as the Mount Hiei complex.
+This school was founded by Saichō (767–822).
+During the Heian period, Japanese Pure Land continued to develop in Japanese monasteries, such as the Tendai Mount Hiei complex.
 One early Tendai figure, Ennin, is known for having brought back the practice of nembutsu from China, and this became the foundation for later Pure Land movements in Japan.
 It was Tendai monks like Zenyu (913–990) and Senkan (918–983) who first developed a distinctively Japanese Pure Land Buddhist discourse and who authored the Amida shinjūgi and Jūgan hosshinki, respectively.

 Another important early figure of Japanese Pure Land was Genshin (942–1017), a Tendai monk known for his promotion of Pure Land practice and his writing of the Ōjōyōshū (Essentials of Birth in the Pure Land) which teaches Amitabha visualization and nembutsu and which was very influential for later Japanese Pure Land authors.
 Genshin held that since we had entered the era of Dharma decline (mappo), the easy practice of nenbutsu was most effective now.
 However, he did not argue, like later Japanese Pure Land Buddhists, that one should only practice nenbutsu exclusively and instead believed that the nenbutsu practice was to be supplemented by other practices.